vertexproject/synapse/docs/synapse/glossary.rst

 Filter
 ------

-Within Synapse, one of the three primary methods for interacting with data in a :ref:`gloss-cortex`.
-A filter operation downselects a subset of nodes following a lift operation.
-Compare with :ref:`gloss-lift` and :ref:`gloss-pivot`.
+Within Synapse, one of the primary methods for interacting with data in a :ref:`gloss-cortex`.
+A filter operation downselects a subset of nodes from a set of results.
+Compare with :ref:`gloss-lift`, :ref:`gloss-pivot`, and :ref:`gloss-traverse`.

 See :ref:`storm-ref-filter` for additional detail.